-- Remove jumper "A" when using a low water cutoff interlock. - For multiple boilers utilizing a system air damper when in a master/member configuration consult factory or reference wiring diagram 42-0505 sheet 2 for wiring connections. - 3.
-For single boilers or multiple boilers with individual dampers connect the end proving switch to main terminal block 15 and 16.
-Terminals 17 and 18 provide 120V power to the damper motor. - 4.
-There are two methods in which a 4-20mA signal can be used to control HeatNet equipped boilers.
+- Remove jumper "A" when using a low water cutoff interlock. - For multiple boilers utilizing a system air damper when in a master/member configuration consult the factory or reference wiring diagram 42-0505 sheet 2 for wiring connections. - For single boilers or multiple boilers with individual dampers connect the end proving switch to terminal block 15 and 16.
+Terminals 17 and 18 provide 120V power to the damper motor. - There are (2) methods in which a 4-20mA signal can be used to control HeatNet equipped boilers.